linode/docs/docs/networking/create-a-socks5-proxy-server-with-shadowsocks-on-ubuntu-and-centos7.md

 ## Install a Shadowsocks Client

 The second stage to a Shadowsocks setup is to install a client on the user's device.
-This could include a computer, mobile device, tablet, and even home network routers.
+This could include a computer, mobile device, tablet, and even home network router.
 Supported operating systems include Windows, OS X, iOS, Linux, Android, and OpenWRT.

 ### Mac OS Shadowsocks Client